hopkinss/py_class/source/prereq.rst

 Required for 1st class
 ------------------------
     #.
 Have a Windows laptop  - eventually you will want to have local admin privs (i can help if you can't), but this is not necessary to start
     #.
-Download and install Mu for Windows 64-bit - our IDE for 2 Lessons`Mu <https://codewith.mu/en/download>`_
+Download and install Mu for Windows 64-bit - our IDE for 2 Lessons `Mu <https://codewith.mu/en/download>`_. `Mu` should install without admin privileges and contains its own Python installation, so there are no other dependencies.

 By 3rd class
 ----------------------